Today, we are learning about the most basic concept- Electric Current.

 The multiple measuring instruments are used for measuring electrical quantities like current, voltage, resistance, etc.

-Ammeter instrument also occurred into two types, one is AC type ammeter and second is the DC type ammeter.
+The ammeter instrument also occurred into two types, one is AC type ammeter and the second is the DC type ammeter.

 This is all about different types of electric current and their units.
 If you have any questions, ask me in the comment.